 “A lot of conservation efforts these days are geared toward enabling human recreation.
 Instead of being focused on plants, wildlife and ecosystems, a lot of groups seem to be trying to make the wilderness for people, which typically revolves around recreation.”
 Hammond feels as if these other organizations, while professing to put nature first, merely use conservation as a vehicle to entertain potential visitors.
 If a potential new development appears to infringe upon the tranquility of any part of the North Cascades National Park or other land protected by the N3C, the group’s volunteers will be among the first taking up metaphorical arms against the threat.
 “We will not advocate to reopen two miles of road.
 In fact, we will push for that road to be closed.
 This could lead to the extension of a trail, the whole reason most people visit the area in the first place–to hike and explore, not drive.”

 “We are a very principle-bound organization.
-A lot of times, this offends and irritates other “sister organizations”” says Hammond, of the N3C’s steady commitment to the ideals which have defined the organization through the decades.
+This can irritate other organizations,” says Hammond, of the N3C’s steady commitment to the ideals which have defined the organization through the decades.
 Hammond takes pride in the way the North Cascades Conservation Council has and continues to operate, even if the path the N3C walks inadvertently alienates other groups.
 Hammond quoted Stuart Brandborg, a recently deceased environmentalist and leader at Wilderness Watch, an organization with similar views to the N3C; that “we must resist the fuzzy, fuzzy never-land of collaboration”.
-While N3C regularly works with sister organizations, it is with the express understanding a given initiative is eco-system oriented.
+While N3C regularly works with sister organizations, it is with the express understanding a given initiative is ecosystem oriented.
 To be clear, the N3C is in favor of people interacting with the natural world, but in a significantly toned-down, respectful way than most larger environmental conservancies in the area promote.
 Strongly rooted values in traditional conservation methods and ethics are what continue to drive the organization forward, even in the face of a world where humanity seems to be forever putting itself first.